Strawberry mint: planting, care & uses

 Mints (Mentha) are cross-pollinators.
 Since the genetic make-ups of the different mint species are compatible with each other, crossbreeding is easy to achieve.
 Thus, today there are many natural and cultivated mint hybrids and varieties.
 A relatively new representative of the mint family is strawberry mint.
 It is unclear how exactly it originated and which of the original mint species it can be traced back to.

 Strawberry mint is a frost-hardy, herbaceous perennial.
-Unlike many other mints, its growth more compactly and rather small with a height of 30 to 50cm.
+Unlike many other mints, it grows more compactly and is rather small with a height of 30 to 50cm.
 The leaves of strawberry mint are also relatively small, have toothed edges and are slightly wrinkled.
 In spring, the leaves will give off a pleasant strawberry scent when touched or rubbed between your fingers.
 Strawberry mint flowers from about July to August.
 The many pink flowers, typical of members of the Lamiaceae family, are a joy to behold, and they provide food for many insects.

 Like most mint plants, strawberry mint also forms runners.
 This can sometimes be a nuisance in the garden when mints crowd out other plants and slowly take over entire beds.
 However, strawberry mint plants are much less eager to spread than, for example, peppermint (Mentha x piperita).